eras/OCaml-Chipmunk/README.txt

   This archive contains OCaml bindings for the Chipmunk 2D physics library:
     http://chipmunk-physics.net/

+  This version has been modified (by eras) to embed the required Chipmunk version 6.0.3 inside the library.

   This version of the bindings was tested with Chipmunk version 6.0.3.